People are living longer than ever these days.

 We all want to live a long healthy life, but few plan well for it.
 As we age, we will need more help with everyday activities.
 Most people don’t want to burden their spouse, children or others to help with ongoing tasks.
 It’s important to think about who you can rely on and where you want to live.

 Long-term care can be very expensive.
 The cost can vary based on where you live and type of care you need.
-At assisted living centers, you can pay around $3,000 per month or more and approximately $6,000 a month for care at a nursing home.
+At assisted living centers, you can pay around $4,000 per month or more and approximately $6,000 a month or more for care at a nursing home.
 Keep in mind as you age, your care requirements increase, so does the cost for care provided.
 You may be unaware that Medicare or your health insurance isn’t available to pay for your long-term care services.
 So, the big question is… are you prepared to pay for the care you may need someday?
 Unless you have access to unlimited cash, you may want to consider a long-term care insurance policy.
 This way, you will be able to live where you want, with access to the care you need.
 You can also avoid depleting a lifetime of savings.

 Start planning today.
 Ask yourself the following questions about your finances: